DataDog/documentation/content/en/security_platform/security_signal_management/_index.md

 ## View and respond to Security Signals

-If Datadog detects a threat based on any rules, it creates a security signal.
-You can view all security signals in the Signal Explorer, making it easy to search, filter, and correlate them without needing to learn a dedicated query language.
-You can either monitor signals from the Datadog Cloud Security Platform, or you can configure [Notification Rules][3] to send signals to third-party tools.
-Signals can be assigned to yourself or to another user in the Datadog platform.
+A Security Signal is created when Datadog detects a threat based on a security rule.
+View, search, filter, and correlate security signals in the Signal Explorer without needing to learn a dedicated query language.
+You can either monitor signals from the Datadog Cloud Security Platform, or configure [Notification Rules][3] to send signals to third-party tools.
+Signals can be assigned to yourself or another user in the Datadog platform.

 The status of a signal can be one of the following:
 * **Open**: The Datadog Cloud Security Platform triggered a detection based on a rule, and the resulting signal is not resolved.